-Climate Change-Related Risk and Opportunity Management Process production, procurement, logistics, the environment, finances, and corporate planning.
+Climate Change-Related Risk and Opportunity Management Process The Working Group for Climate Change meets four times a year, and these meetings are attended by officers and division management responsible for organizations pertaining to such functions as production, procurement, logistics, the environment, finances, and corporate planning.
 Meetings of this working group are used to monitor and revise measures for responding to the identified material risks and opportunities.